 As were all different; body types can vary, there can be instant’s where body composition needs to be identified, naturally big upper arms and skinny weak legs, should be a no-brainer when it comes to prioritizing weaker body parts.

 Lots of guys love to keep training the strong body parts, day-after-day.
 If you have Mesomorph upper arms, and Ecto. style legs, train them according to what is god given by evening out your symmetry and strength curve and know your body type or it’s sub-range.

 Pear shaped body types may want to preform more cardio (walking, jogging some ab training while considering different diet options), also consider using weights or resistance training only for the arms, chest and back and like wise for the lower body keeping rest times to a minimum, with higher rep ranges.

-Like wise for Mesomorphs don’t be under the illusion if your naturally somewhat muscular, doesn’t mean you can train casually and eat anything in any quantity, the laws of physiology are the same… all fat cells are genetically capable of increasing in size.
+Likewise for Mesomorphs don’t be under the illusion if your naturally somewhat muscular, doesn’t necessarily mean you can train casually and eat anything in any quantity, the laws of physiology are the same… all fat cells are genetically capable of increasing in size.

 From birth were all born a little different; making each of us unique.